jorosafi/metabolic-feeding-app/README.md

 further examination and prepared us to be airlifted to Prince George, which had the nearest NICU.

-This started a two-week stay at the hospital in Prince George and later the BC Children's Hospital in Vancouver, where the doctors found Santiago, our baby, has a rare metabolic disease called Isovaleric Acidemia (IVA).
+This started a two-week stay at the hospital in Prince George and later the BC Children's Hospital in Vancouver, where the doctors found that Santiago, our baby, has a rare metabolic disease called Isovaleric Acidemia (IVA).
 He is missing a digestive enzyme, which prevents him from properly digesting protein.
 If he has more protein than what his body can digest, he can go into a metabolic crisis that can lead to neurological damage and developmental delays.
 But having too little food can be equally dangerous as the human body breaks down protein in the muscle mass